 The oldest sections of the site were designed for 56Kbps modems.
 Later on gallery pages were tailored to 1Mbps broadband and larger monitors.
 Now, with higher speed connections and new browser features images are gathered onto single long pages but higher resolution scans still open in separate windows.

 Ronbloore.ca is being updated piecemeal.
 New pages are being posted even when they are in early stages of development.
 Recently added or altered pages appear in light text on the Contents page and hovering on those links will reveal when they were added or updated.
 No page on the site is ever really finalized.

 Wandering the site will usually lead to vintage web pages.
 A few of these will be kept for their old world charm.
 But they are still corrected, adjusted and added to as new information arises and their code will be kept viable as long as their look and feel can be preserved.

-In early days links were hover-colour coded differently: orange within the site, blue to other sites and red to elsewhere on the same page.
-But outside links keep dying so there are no more outgoing links.
-Orange links still go around the site or around the current page.
-Red colouring is now applied to sold works and links (and image borders) that turn blue when hovered over are artworks in the estate which are now for sale (or at least will be at some point).
+In early days links were hover-colour coded differently.
+Orange links still go around the site or around the current page or pull up a high resolution image.
+Red colouring now applies to works in private hands, links (and image borders) that turn green when hovered over are artworks in public collections and those that turn blue are in the estate and so are now for sale (or at least they will be).